2hwk/Q2K/README.md

 ## Other Notes

 tl;dr VERY alpha, not gaurenteed to work 100% for every keyboard with QMK support.
 Lots of caught and uncaught exceptions will be thrown.
 Flashing firmware always has an element of risk and I am not responsible if your keyboard soft or hard bricks itself.

+## Future Development

+As for now, development is on hiatus whilst the 32u4 branch of keyplus is further developed (soon tm).
+Future plans include outputting to kbfirmware json layout for use with kbfirmware based GUI interfaces, developing a nicer GUI and front end, and possibly reading off qmk.config .json data as well.

+## Credit

+Credit to Jack Humbert (QMK Firmware) and _spindle/ahtn (keyplus).
+I'm just riding on their coat tails really.